 Core Values

-Our work is guided by core values and assumptions:
+Our work at the Center for Community Health and Development is guided by the following values and assumptions:

-1. Building healthy communities involves improving conditions and outcomes for the health and well-being of the population as a whole.
+• Building healthy communities means improving both the conditions in which people live and the outcomes experienced by the population as a whole.

-8. Collaborative partnerships act as catalysts for change; they convene key parties, broker relationships, and leverage needed resources.
+• Collaborative partnerships serve as catalysts for change by convening key stakeholders, building relationships, and mobilizing resources.

-9. The aim of support organizations is to build capacity to address what matters to people over time and across concerns.
+• The role of support organizations is to strengthen community capacity to address what matters most to people over time and across issues.

 Learn about the Tool Box